Rebreather Association of International Divers: History

 RAID was founded in 2007 by Barry and Celia Coleman to support diver training required for the Poseidon Mk VI Discovery Rebreather.
 RAID first developed training for rebreathers, they have since extended their programmes to include open circuit courses at both the recreational and technical levels.
 RAID offers a complete range of online diver academic programs from beginner to instructor examiner levels in snorkeling, scuba and freediving.

 Barry Coleman sold shares to Jim Holiday and Paul V. Toomer in 2014.
 Jim Holiday was CEO / President until 2018.
 During this time RAID experienced exceptional growth.
 Paul V. Toomer, previously Director of Technical Training for Scuba Schools International, was appointed as Director of Diver Training for RAID in 2014, and President in 2019.

 In June 2016 RAID joined the United States Recreational Scuba Training Council as the first associate member.
 July 2016 they partnered with the Dive Pirates Foundation to bring adaptive scuba to more dive centers.
 Adaptive training is a system for adapting the skills training procedures to a better fit for the individual disabled but otherwise medically fit diver's personal requirements and abilities.
 The same theory, and skills training and assessment is used as for other divers.

 In October 2017, RAID obtained European Underwater Federation certification.
 In April 2018 RAID was purchased by Kalkomey Enterprises, LLC to expand their range of outdoor courses.

-In January of 2022, RAID was purchased by Dive RAID International, a group of dive industry professionals.
+In January 2022, RAID was purchased by Dive RAID International, a group of dive industry professionals.
 This group has broadened the RAID brand to focus more on the recreational/sport diving aspects of scuba.
 The agency is also active in the freediving and public safety diving training markets.